StoneShorts/mulan-plugins-original/README.md

 - Crystal shards
 - Crystal keys

 You can start the plugin at the GE selecting one of the two options.

+---
+Shayzien Agility
+- Basic course
+- Advanced course

+Requirements:
+- Crossbow and mithril grapple (only for the advanced course)
+---

-It uses AUtils, so you will need to place that too in your plugins folder.
+Plugins use AUtils (for now), so you will need to place that too in your plugins folder.
 Get it from the release folder or from the aplugins repo.

+---

 Repo's for source:
 - https://github.com/Anarchise/aplugins